-Related-party interest expense relates to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan (as defined and described below), (b) the 2012 Shareholder Loan, which was settled during the fourth quarter of 2015, and (c) the 2013 Shareholder Capex Loan, which was fully repaid during the third quarter of 2014, and (ii) the 2015 UMI Loan (as defined and described below).
+Related-party interest expense relates to (i) our shareholder loans payable to UPC Germany, including (a) the 2010 Shareholder Loan (as defined and described below) and (b) the 2012 Shareholder Loan, which was settled during the fourth quarter of 2015, and (ii) the UMI Loan (as defined and described below), which was settled during the first quarter of 2017.
 The "2012 Shareholder Loan" represented a loan payable to our shareholder, UPC Germany, issued in May 2012.
 The 2012 Shareholder Loan bore interest at an agreed upon rate (9.625% per annum during all periods that the loan was outstanding).
-The "2013 Shareholder Capex Loan" represented a loan payable to our shareholder, UPC Germany, issued in September 2013.
-The 2013 Shareholder Capex Loan bore interest at an agreed upon rate (7.500% per annum during all periods that the loan was outstanding).
-We recorded related-party interest expense of €22.2 million during the year ended December 31, 2016.
+We recorded related-party interest expense of €25.2 million during the year ended December 31, 2017.